tlakomy/appsync-cdk-course-beta/notes.md

   new Promise((resolve) => setTimeout(resolve, timeoutMs));
 ```

-- Show how errors are propagated to GraphQL API
+- Show how errors are propagated to GraphQL API - errors array, show how to find logs
-- Show how to investigate timeouts
+- Show how to investigate timeouts in X-Ray

 - Update book: